-- (iii) All figures presented in these financial statements are presented in Australian Currency. - (iv) These financial statements were authorised for issue by the Council on 22/08/12.
-Council has the power to amend and reissue the financial statements.
+- (iii) All figures presented in these financial statements are presented in Australian Currency. - (iv) These financial statements were authorised for issue by the Council on 21 August 2013.
+Council has the power to amend and reissue these financial statements.

 Understanding Council's Financial Statements